Zumwalt-class destroyer: Tumblehome design stability

 The stability of the DDG-1000 hull design in heavy seas has been a matter of controversy.
 In April 2007, naval architect Ken Brower said, "As a ship pitches and heaves at sea, if you have tumblehome instead of a flare, you have no righting energy to make the ship come back up.
-On the DDG 1000, with the waves coming at you from behind, when a ship pitches down, it can lose transverse stability as the stern comes out of the water – and basically, roll over."
+On the DDG-1000, with the waves coming at you from behind, when a ship pitches down, it can lose transverse stability as the stern comes out of the water – and basically, roll over."
 The Navy had decided not to use a tumblehome hull in the CG(X) cruiser before the program was canceled, which may suggest that there were concerns regarding Zumwalts seakeeping abilities.
-However, the tumblehome hull proved seaworthy in a 1/4-scale test of the hull design named Sea Jet.
+The tumblehome hull, however, proved seaworthy in a 1/4-scale test of the hull design named Sea Jet.

-The Sea Jet, funded by the Office of Naval Research (ONR), is a 133-foot (40-meter) vessel located at the Naval Surface Warfare Center Carderock Division, Acoustic Research Detachment in Bayview, Idaho.
+Sea Jet, funded by the Office of Naval Research (ONR), is a 133-foot (40-meter) vessel located at the Naval Surface Warfare Center Carderock Division, Acoustic Research Detachment in Bayview, Idaho.
 Sea Jet was operated on Lake Pend Oreille, where it was used to test and demonstrate various technologies.
 Among the first technologies tested was an underwater discharge waterjet from Rolls-Royce Naval Marine, Inc. called AWJ-21.

-While underway during the spring of 2019, USS Zumwalt sailed through a storm causing sea state six (maximum wave height between 13 ft and 20 ft) conditions off the coast of Alaska.
+While underway during the spring of 2019, USS Zumwalt sailed through a storm causing sea state six, with a maximum wave height between 13 and 20 ft, off the coast of Alaska.
 The test indicated that the Zumwalt class possesses greater stability compared to typical hull forms.
 During an interview, Captain Andrew Carlson, the commanding officer of USS Zumwalt at the time, related, "All told I'd rather be on that ship than any other ship I've been on."
 According to Captain Carlson, during the storm, he summoned his executive officer from his cabin to inform him of the sea state six conditions.
 Based on the rolls he had been experiencing in his cabin, the executive officer thought that, at most, they were at sea state three, where wave height only reaches a maximum of 4 ft.
 A combination of the Zumwalt class's hull form, rudder stop locations, and propeller size contribute to its improved seakeeping.